-72 countries 6 continents over 3 and a half years on the road since I first left home, now in South America, a Sunday ride that has gone for 1200 odd days and counting, this riding a motorcycle around the world is fun.
+70 something countries, nearly 4 years on the road since I first left home, now in Paraguay and about to head into Argentina, it's just a Sunday ride that has gone for 1200 odd days and counting, this riding a motorcycle around the world is fun.

 As of March 2013, I had Eva came and join me on the adventure so now riding two up, I had met Ev from Poland some 7 months earlier in Prague Czech Republic.
 We did quite few rides around Europe and got on so well it was an easy decision to ask her to join me on this adventure, she just simply never complains in any conditions I have taken her into, from riding in the German alps in -9 Celsius, flying along at around 200kmh in the south of the Czech Rep to dropping the bike in a snow storm on the highway outside Innsbruck she is simply and absolute trooper and continues to amaze me with her fearless approach to life, not to mention she puts up with my antics.

 My baby enjoying the Grand Canyon

 Ok from the start

 Hi there my name is Sheldon Thomson and this is my little round the world adventure, its just a Sunday ride that has gone for 950 days or thereabout so far.

 From the very start my real adventure really got underway on October 25th 2007 when I pulled over on the Pacific Hwy New South Wales Australia to answer my mobile phone when a Kenworth semi tralier came into the break down lane and rammed into my car leaving me with 13 fractured ribs, 6 fractures in my back, lacerated liver (nearly in half apparently), collapsed lung and a knock on the head.

 Ever misplaced your favorite golf putter, well I did but found it when I was looking through this photo of my accident, if you look carefully you can see it in there.